kiali/kiali/frontend/cypress/README.md

 ## Performance Tests

-These coarsly measure metrics such as page load time.
-These are meant to give a general baseline of performance but are not useful for benchmarking.
-Here's roughly how these tests are expected to be used:
+These tests coarsely measure metrics such as page load time.
+They are meant to give a general baseline of performance but are not useful for benchmarking.
+This is roughly how to use the tests:

 1. Environment is setup either manually or with the perf cluster hack script.
 2. Tests are run multiple times with one of the make commands.